 - Rules on hiring and working with independent contractors, including tips on how to avoid misclassification problems.

 - Wage and hour laws, including those governing the minimum wage, overtime, and Exempt and non-exempt employees.

 - How to avoid harassment and discrimination based on a variety of characteristics, including gender, age, race, pregnancy, sexual orientation, disability, and national origin.

-- The requirements for benefit programs, vacation, sick, holiday, leave of absence.
+- The requirements for benefits programs, vacation, sick, holiday, leave of absence.

-- ACA definition of full-time employee, introductory period, when health care benefits have to start.
+- ACA definition of a full-time employee, introductory period, when health care benefits have to start.

 - How to write an employee handbook, conduct performance reviews, and discipline employees.